davidvajda/talks-website/README.md

   </p>
   <h3>Reconnecting</h3>
   <p>
-    In case you lose an internet connection or accidentally press reload on a web browser your last socket ID is stored in browser's local storage.
-On loading a page this ID is send to the server, if the connection with the ID is still alive then you will be reconnected.
-The messages sent before connection loss won't be displayed since app is not using any database yet.
+    For cases when you lose an internet connection or accidentally press reload on a web browser, your last socket ID is stored in browser's local storage.
+On loading a page this ID is send to the server, if the connection with the ID is still alive then you will be reconnected to the chat.
+The messages sent before connection loss won't be displayed since app is not using any database.
   </p>
     <h3>Messages and alerts</h3>
   <p>